Houston Lawyer Blog

 News Stories Related to Sexual Assault of a Minor in Houston, TX:

-Baytown woman charged with sexual assault of a child
+Two charged in sexual assault of child investigation

 Charles Johnson |